DotLYHiyou/Jack-s-Adventue/README.md

 # Jack's Adventure
 A game made for Github Merge 2024.
-There are three endings to find, including one for cheating!
+There are three endings.

 # How to play!
 1. Go to the link, (https://wehgu9gebrguw.vercel.app/).